HelsNetwork/CTF-writeups/Pico-CTF/General Skills/Python Wrangling.md

 ### Initial Analysis

-I downloded the Python script, the password, and the flag files.
+I downloaded the Python script, the password, and the flag files.

 ### Step 1: